 Thanks to Habitot Children's Museum, one of Berkeley's greatest places to play, for sponsoring this guide to fun for kids in Berkeley.

-- Walk, stroll or bicycle around the 1-mile loop around Cesar Chavez Park at the Berkeley Marina.
+- Stroll or bike around Cesar Chavez Park at the Berkeley Marina.
 There's lots of scenery and a three-bridge view – great for playing “I Spy” as you go.
 It's almost always windy at Cesar Chavez and you can practice your kite-flying skills year-round in prep for the annual Berkeley Kite Festival, which takes place every July.

 - Check out the wildlife indoors!
 Kid favorites are Your Basic Bird on College (parrots, cockatoos and finches!) and the East Bay Vivarium (turtles, snakes and frogs!)
 Don't bring balloons inside – it scares the animals.

-- Ride your trikes and bikes along the Ohlone Greeway – a wide, safe sidewalk that runs along or under the BART tracks, from Ohlone Park in north Berkeley station to the Albany border and beyond to the Richmond Greenway.
-Stop and get a pastry or coffee at Toot Sweets or a bagel at Berkeley Bagels at the Gilman intersection, midway along the route.
+- Ride your trikes and bikes along the Ohlone Greenway.
+This super trail is a wide, safe sidewalk that runs along or under the BART tracks, from Ohlone Park in north Berkeley station to the Albany border and beyond to the Richmond Greenway.
+Stop and get a bagel at Berkeley Bagels at the Gilman intersection, midway along the route.
 Outdoor seating available.

 - Walk or bike the Bay Trail from Emeryville, through Berkeley, to the Richmond Marina.
 This path offers great views along the water's edge the whole way.
-For more experienced bikers.
+Best for more experienced bikers.

-- There are “secret staircases“ and hidden paths throughout the neighborhoods of the Berkeley hills.
+- Climb the “secret staircases“ and hidden paths throughout the neighborhoods of the Berkeley hills.
 The Berkeley Path Wanderers Association has them mapped for you to explore.

 - The best view of sunset is from Indian Rock off the Arlington just up from the Fountain.
 Steep stair steps are cut into the rock and there are lots of hidey holes to explore.
 Best for sure-footed school-age children and up.
 Watch for broken glass.